hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 - Perfective: describes completed actions or actions viewed as a whole

 For example:
-- "pisati" (to write, imperfective) / "napisati" (to write, perfective)
+- “pisati” (to write, imperfective) / “napisati” (to write, perfective)
-- "čitati" (to read, imperfective) / "pročitati" (to read, perfective)
+- “čitati” (to read, imperfective) / “pročitati” (to read, perfective)

 The aspect can change the meaning of a sentence:
-- "Čitao sam knjigu" (I was reading a book - emphasis on the process)
+- “Čitao sam knjigu” (I was reading a book - emphasis on the process)
-- "Pročitao sam knjigu" (I read/finished the book - emphasis on completion)
+- “Pročitao sam knjigu” (I read/finished the book - emphasis on completion)

 ### Numbers